 Anaconda Navigator or conda?

-After you install Anaconda or Miniconda, if you prefer a desktop graphical user interface (GUI) then use Navigator.
-If you prefer to use Anaconda prompt (or terminal on Linux or macOS), then use that and conda.
-You can also switch between them.
+After you install Anaconda or Miniconda, if you prefer a desktop graphical user interface (GUI), use Navigator.
+If you prefer to use a command line interface (CLI) (like Anaconda prompt on Windows or terminal on Linux or macOS), then use the conda package and environment manager via your CLI.
+Anaconda Navigator is a GUI interface for many of the features of conda, so you can also switch between them.

-You can install, remove, or update any Anaconda package with a few clicks in Navigator, or with a single conda command in Anaconda Prompt (terminal on Linux or macOS).
+You can install, remove, or update any Anaconda package with a few clicks in Navigator, or with a single conda command in Anaconda Prompt (or terminal on Linux or macOS).